 We've previously covered everything you need to know to avoid common Japanese food faux-pas when dining in Japan in our guide, Japanese Table Manners and Dining Etiquette.
-Now, we're covering the essential Japanese restaurant phrases you'll need to know.
+Now, we're covering the essential Japanese restaurant phrases.

 Don't know how to make a reservation in Japanese?
 ByFood's system for restaurant reservations in Japan strives to make every restaurant in Japan accessible to foreign travelers and residents of Japan.

 The easiest way to learn a new language is through everyday use, so what better way to do so than by eating at Japanese restaurants and exploring the local food culture!
 And here's a pro tip: check out these 10 Japanese food movies and anime to squeeze in some listening practice with your daily dose of entertainment, from classic Japanese film to popular anime series.